Blinded by the Light: History

 The song came about when Columbia Records president Clive Davis, upon listening to an early version of Greetings from Asbury Park N.J., felt the album lacked a potential single.
 Springsteen wrote this and "Spirit in the Night" in response.

 According to Springsteen, he wrote the song by going through a rhyming dictionary in search of appropriate words.
 The first line of the song, "Madman drummers, bummers, and Indians in the summers with a teenage diplomat" is autobiographical.
 "Madman drummers" is a reference to drummer Vini Lopez, known as "Mad Man" (later changed to "Mad Dog"), "Indians in the summer" refers to the name of Springsteen's old Little League team, "teenage diplomat" refers to himself.
 "As the adolescent pumps his way into his hat" recalls his aunt Dora Kirby claiming, "Bruce never took his baseball hat off."
 A "merry-go-round" is baseball slang for when a pitcher keeps walking batters.
 The remainder of the song tells of many unrelated events, with the refrain of "Blinded by the light, cut loose like a deuce, another runner in the night".

-By Deuce, Springsteen meant a Deuce Coupe - a 2-seater Hot Rod car, running hot or fast.
+By Deuce, Springsteen meant a Deuce Coupe — a '32 Ford Hot Rod, running hot or fast.

 "Blinded by the Light" was the first single from Greetings from Asbury Park, N.J.

 Cash Box said that it was much like early Dylan, but especially like "My Back Pages", and that Springsteen lets loose with a lyrical barrage of images and pictures.
 Record World said that the song has some of the cleverest lyrics of all [Springsteen's] material" and that the tune should start Springsteen off towards a bright future.